germanstack/german-docs/src/pages/express/middleware-handlers.md

                             but understanding the concept and what is, and who is?
 That's what makes you an awesome developer.
                         </p>
-                        <p>Before we dot our 'i' and cross out 't(s)'.
+                        <p>Before we dot our 'i' and cross our 't(s)'.
 Let's make the API we've designed
                             available for consumption.
                         </p>
                         <p>Follow the steps and further explanation will done later in this course.</p>